miroslavpejic85/mirotalk/README.md

 ## Modifications

 If you plan on adjusting the frontend to your needs, you can easily do this.
-Just download this repository data and bind mount the relevant directories `/app` and `public` into the container during runtime.
+Just download this repository data and bind mount the relevant directories `/app` and `/public` into the container during runtime.

 For example:

 ````
 # clone this repository